Gabrielle Elise Jimenez

 His breaths started to slow, and they knew.
 They took turns touching him, resting their hands over his, kissing his cold cheeks, and gently caressing his hair as if to have one last moment with him, letting him know he was not doing this alone.
 Each was there for him, loving him, preparing to miss him, knowing this would be their very last goodbye.

-His last and final breath was taken, the sobs seemed gentler now, but their hands kept reaching for the never-ending box of tissue, that kept its unsaid promise to be there for them.
+When his last and final breath was taken, the sobs were gentler, but their hands kept reaching for the never-ending box of tissue, that kept its unsaid promise to be there for them.
 As if to silently say, "I've got you".

 I left the room, allowing them privacy as they said their last goodbye.
-The volume of the music became louder, and at the same time I felt the wind blow through the open window and against the vase of days old Lillie’s….
+The volume of the music became louder, and I felt the wind blow through the open window and against the vase of days old Lillie’s….
 A tear rolled down my cheek as I watched a petal slowly fall to the floor.

 When it was time for me to go, I hugged them each goodbye.
 “Take care of one another”, I said.
 And I walked out the door.